BYLAWS OF THE

 7.2.2 Calling Meetings

 Special meetings must be called by written request, specifying the general nature of the business proposed to be transacted, and submitted to the chairman of the Council and the secretary.
-The determination of whether the business to be transacted requires the physical presence of the members of the General Conference or whether said business may be transacted according to the provisions of section 7.3 or 7.7 shall be made by the party that is calling the meeting.
-The party requesting the meeting shall expeditiously set a reasonable time and place for the meeting, and shall direct the secretary to give notice of the meeting to the General Conference in the manner provided in 7.2.3 below.
-If notice is not given within thirty (30) days after receipt of the request, the person(s) requesting the meeting may give the notice.
+The determination of whether the business to be transacted requires the physical presence of the members of the General Conference or whether said business may be transacted according to other provisions of these Bylaws shall be made by the party calling the meeting.
+If the physical presence of the members of the General Conference is required, the Council shall be convened as soon as possible to select a location it deems to be the most convenient for the purpose.
+The party calling the meeting shall be notified immediately of the location and shall expeditiously set a reasonable time for the meeting, and shall direct the secretary to give notice of the meeting to the General Conference in the manner provided in these Bylaws.
+If notice is not given within thirty (30) days after receipt of the request, the party calling the meeting may give the notice.
 The meeting date shall be no sooner than thirty (30) and no more than sixty (60) days from the date notice is sent.

 With respect to a special meeting, notice required to be given to an elder shall be given to each elder entitled to ballot at the meeting.
-Notice shall be given in the manner prescribed in 7.9.3 below.
+Notice shall be given in the manner prescribed in these Bylaws.

-The provisions of article 4, section 4.8, of the Constitution shall apply to special meetings of the General Conference.
+Attendance requirement provisions in the Constitution shall apply to special meetings of the General Conference.

-General and special meetings of the General Conference may be conducted by utilizing teleconference technology so long as proper notice is given to all elders, and the technology utilized provides every elder in attendance the opportunity to hear, respond and ballot.
+General and special meetings of the General Conference may be conducted by utilizing any available technology so long as proper notice is given to all elders, and providing every elder in attendance has the opportunity to hear, respond and ballot.

 7.4 ADJOURNMENT AND NOTICE OF ADJOURNED MEETINGS